dgiantsidi/Libvirt-VMs-cgroups/README.md

 ## Step 1: Starting a VM using virt-manager

 - We create a VM using virt-manager interface.
-Then, creates a cgroup for this VM.
-In general libvirt creates a single unique cgroup for each created/started VM under the mount point /sys/fs/cgroup/$CONTROLLER-NAME/machine.slice/.
+Then, a cgroup is created for this VM.
+In general, libvirt creates a single unique cgroup for each created/started VM under the mount point /sys/fs/cgroup/$CONTROLLER-NAME/machine.slice/.
 The cgroup created is defined in machine-qemu/{driver}\x2d{domain_id}\x2d{vm name}.scope
   - example in guest digian-vm:
   ```
   	  +- machine-qemu\x2d330\x2ddigian\x2dvm.scope